DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Experiments

 \section{Experiments}

 In this section, we first introduce our implementation details.
-Next, we show the superior performance of \modelName on NAVSIM v1 and NAVSIM v2.
-Results of ablation studies are listed to validate the effectiveness of the proposed modules.
+Next, we show the superior performance of \modelName on NAVSIM and Bench2Drive, and ablation studies on NAVSIM are listed to validate the effectiveness of the proposed modules.
 Finally, we produce some visualization results to intuitively show the advantages of our method.